After some blazing fire pit ideas? A fire pit in your backyard is the epitome of conviviality and a must-have feature, not just in the summer months.

 2. Weave yours into your coffee table

-A coffee table that doubles up not only as a fire pit but also as a drinks cooler and barbecue...
-That's our kind of fire pit.
+A coffee table that doubles up not only as a fire pit but also as a drink cooler and barbecue...
+That's our kind of fire pit garden idea.
 Nod to luxury a little more by choosing the finishing rattan weave as above or surrounding fabric to suit your outdoor sofas and armchairs too.

 3. Add lanterns for a festival finish

-This fire pit set up will make you feel like you've gone for the glam option at Glastonbury, or like you're living it up at Coachella.
-Light that fire, turn the music up and keep dreaming in your backyard.
+This fire pit setup will make you feel like you've gone for the glam option at Glastonbury, or like you're living it up at Coachella.
+The light that fire, turn the music up and keep dreaming in your backyard.

 4. Complement your fire pit with candles too